304 Alexander Building

 A student of Wesley True at the University of Central Missouri, which awarded him its Distinguished Alumnus in Music in 2010, Pedersen was the final DMA piano student of John Simms at the University of Iowa, graduating in 1986.
 Other major influences have been Gyorgy Sebok, Eugene Bossart, and Edwin E. Gordon.
 Before coming to EMU, he taught at Iowa Wesleyan College, Hastings College, and Missouri State University.

-Dr. Pedersen is the current President of the Michigan Music Teachers Association.
+Dr. Pedersen is the immediate past President of the Michigan Music Teachers Association.

 Learn more about EMU Keyboards.